opensbpm/website/README.md

 # OpenSBPM Website
- This is the webbsite repository of http://opensbpm.org OpenSBPM uses [Grav](https://getgrav.org) as fancy flat-file CMS.
+ This is the repository of http://opensbpm.org webbsite.

+OpenSBPM uses [Grav](https://getgrav.org) as fancy flat-file CMS.